Policy Concerning Access to Records

 - a professional body or corporation, where relevant;

-- the Ministère de l'Immigration, de la Diversité et de l'Inclusion and/or the Régie de l'assurance-maladie du Québec; Citizenship and Immigration Canada; the Ministère de l’Enseignement supérieur, de la Recherche, de la Science et de la Technologie and/or the Ministère de l'Éducation, du Loisir et du Sport;
+- the Ministère de l'Immigration, de la Francisation et de l'Intégration and/or the Régie de l'assurance maladie du Québec; Immigration, Refugees, and Citizenship Canada and/or the Ministère de l'Éducation et de l'Enseignement supérieur;

-- the Association of Universities and Colleges of Canada, the Association of Registrars of the Universities and Colleges of Canada and the BCI (Bureau de coopération interuniversitaire, previously known as CREPUQ) or the member institutions of these organizations, for the purpose of admissions operations and the production of statistics;
+- Universities Canada, the Association of Registrars of the Universities and Colleges of Canada, and the BCI (Bureau de coopération interuniversitaire, previously known as CREPUQ), or the member institutions of these organizations, for the purpose of admissions operations and the production of statistics;

 - libraries of other Quebec universities with which McGill has established reciprocal borrowing agreements;

 - the appropriate authorities involved with external or internal funding of your fees (financial records may also be disclosed to such authorities);